6 Checklists to Perfect Your New Employee Onboarding Process

 While we seem to be trending towards a slower job market, that isn’t necessarily going to spell the end of the Great Resignation.
 The bar for what workers consider a good job has been permanently raised.
 And that’s reflected in the most recent data: 3% of private sector workers quit their job in November 2022 – 16% higher than the 2019 average.
 That means your unhappy employees are still 16% more likely to quit than they were before the pandemic.

-And despite talk of a looming recession, 95% of American workers feel confident about their career prospects in 2023 and a massive 61% are thinking about quitting this year.
+And despite talk of a looming recession and employee turnover statistics, 95% of American workers feel confident about their career prospects in 2023 and a massive 61% are thinking about quitting this year.

 So while voluntary turnover might slow down this year – especially if we’re plunged into a recession – you shouldn’t expect it to return to pre-Covid levels.

-Try Assembly to get all the tools you need to track your employee turnover rate – and launch a strategy to improve it.
+Try Assembly to get all the tools you need to track your employee turnover rate and boost employee engagement – and launch a strategy to improve it.

 While voluntary turnover rates have dropped from the highs they saw when the global economy reopened after the pandemic, they’re still comfortably above pre-pandemic levels – and actually slightly on the rise according to the most recent data.